 Question 25.
-Does the company publish a clear target for achieving the requireme the Better Chicken Commitment/European Chicken Commitment for I chickens as a minimum, or provide evidence that this has already be achieved? oroiler Rationale Targets are the point where policy commitments are translated into substantive action, and where resources and responsibilities are alloce for the delivery of the targets. ated Scoring No stated position.
+Does the company publish a clear target for achieving the requirementhe Better Chicken Commitment/European Chicken Commitment for chickens as a minimum, or provide evidence that this has already be achieved? broiler Rationale Targets are the point where policy commitments are translated into substantive action, and where resources and responsibilities are allocator for the delivery of the targets. ated Scoring No stated position.
 0 The company publishes a partial time-bound target, or evidence of achievement, and the scope (in terms of geography or products) is clearly defined.
 5 The company publishes a universal time-bound target, or evidence of achievement, across all relevant own-brand and other brand products and geographies.
-10 (Max Score 10) Explanatory Notes This question is only assessed for those companies that produce, usell chicken or chicken-based products. se or • This question is looking for a clear target for achieving the requirem of the Better Chicken Commitment/European Chicken Commitme broiler chickens as a minimum, by 2030 in North America and by 2 Europe, or evidence that this has already been achieved (see www.betterchickencommitment.com/policy/). ent for Simply stating compliance with legislation is not treated as a proxy having a clear position on the requirements of the Better Chicken Commitment/European Chicken Commitment.
-The reasons are (clegislation, even in the EU, does not cover all relevant practices, (k commitment to compliance with legislation does not provide gua on performance in countries where such legislation is absent.
-Commitment state that they comply with legislation but do not have a form policy on the relevant practices are, therefore, awarded zero point n) b) a rantees npanies nal • Similarly, simply stating compliance with a farm assurance standar treated as a proxy for having a clearly stated position, unless the commitment to the requirements of the Better Chicken Commitment/European Chicken Commitment is made explicit (e. compliance with the standard is presented as a way of delivering commitment to the relevant practices). .g. • To qualify for partial points on product scope, policies need to appressignificant proportion of a company's supply chain, such as a substitution business division (e.g. a restaurant brand or manufacturing division own-brand products (in the case of retailers and wholesalers).
-Policies which apply to limited product ranges are not awarded points. stantial n) or
+10 (Max Score 10) Explanatory Notes This question is only assessed for those companies that produce, usell chicken or chicken-based products.
+This question is looking for a clear target for achieving the requirer of the Better Chicken Commitment/European Chicken Commitment broiler chickens as a minimum, by 2030 in North America and by 2 Europe, or evidence that this has already been achieved (see www.betterchickencommitment.com/policy/).
+Simply stating compliance with legislation is not treated as a proxy having a clear position on the requirements of the Better Chicken Commitment/European Chicken Commitment.
+The reasons are (clegislation, even in the EU, does not cover all relevant practices, (It commitment to compliance with legislation does not provide gua on performance in countries where such legislation is absent.
+Con that state that they comply with legislation but do not have a form policy on the relevant practices are, therefore, awarded zero point is similarly, simply stating compliance with a farm assurance standar treated as a proxy for having a clearly stated position, unless the commitment to the requirements of the Better Chicken Commitment to the relevant practices).
+To qualify for partial points on product scope, policies need to apsignificant proportion of a company's supply chain, such as a subbusiness division (e.g. a restaurant brand or manufacturing division own-brand products (in the case of retailers and wholesalers).
+Polices of retailers and wholesalers). ments ent for 2026 in for a) b) a trantees npanies nal nts. rd is not on its ply to a stantial n) or